-Metro will solicit proposals for development of a JD site through a Request for Information and Qualifications (RFIQ) and/or an Request for Proposals (RFP).
+After Board approval of the Development Guidelines, Metro will solicit proposals for development of a JD site through a Request for Information and Qualifications (RFIQ) and/or an Request for Proposals (RFP).
 Because of the unique nature of JD transactions and their divergence from a typical public procurement of goods or services, the developer solicitation process will use the Metro Acquisition Policy as a general guideline.
 Unique processes may be pursued in order to bring forward the best value project for Metro and the community.
-The RFIQ/RFP process will adhere to applicable state and federal codes, and, if the subject site was purchased with federal funding, there will be Metro Joint Development Policy 12 a conformation to Federal Transit Administration FTA circular 7050.1CB, which governs JD projects, as it may be amended from time-to-time.
+The RFIQ/RFP process will adhere to applicable state and federal codes, and, if the subject site was purchased with federal funding, will conform to Federal Transit

+Administration FTA circular 7050.1B, which governs JD projects, as it may be amended from time-to-time.